River or Beach Wargame Terrain Module

 50 × 50 cm River Wargame Terrain Module.

 The photo shows a simple 50 × 50 cm stream or river terrain module consisting of two separate riverbank sections which may be placed closer together or wider apart to vary the width of the water obstable.
 Plastic foil, glossy blue or sandcoloured card may be placed underneath the riverbank sections to simulate flowing water or dry river-beds.
 The riverbanks exit the northern and southern edges of the terrain tile exactly 35 cm away from the western edge and 10 cm from the eastern edge to ensure that this terrain module will match with other river tiles placed against it.
-This simple and unrealistically flat terrain module was created many years before we discovered cellulose hills, it consists of 10 mm chipboard covered with a model railroad grass mat.
+This simple and unrealistically flat terrain module was created many years before we discovered cellulose hills, it consists of 10 mm chipboard covered with a model railway grass mat.
 The slope of the riverbanks was created with a Dremel tool, and the banks were then painted in an appropriate sand colour.
 Low hills, trees, hedges, buildings, latex road sections, bridges and other scenic effects may be added to break up the line of sight and turn this flat ground into a challenging piece of wargame terrain.

 Tools & Materials